 Choosing between the two may depend on your particular goals.
 Let’s examine some of the most popular goals people have.

 The number of calories per serving matters greatly if your goal is to shed some extra pounds.
 Even the smallest differences can add up pretty quickly.
-Let’s examine which is better for weight loss, almond milk or skim milk.
+Let’s examine which milk is better for weight loss.

 Almond milk is better for weight loss because it has 39 calories and skim milk has 91 calories per 1 cup.
-Almond milk provides 52 fewer calories than skim milk.
-This equals 134% less calories while drinking almond milk per 1 cup serving.
+It provides 52 fewer calories.
+This equals 134% less calories per 1 cup serving.